Purpose of Environmental Health and Safety

-- The Start Date is when collection of waste begins.
+- The Start Date (not required but preferred) is when collection of waste begins.

 - Circle all pictograms that represent the hazards of the waste that is generated.
-This can be determined again by the SDS sheet.
-Below is each pictogram and its associated hazard.
+This can be determined again by the SDS sheet or from the manufacturer’s container.

-- Place the full name, and the amount or percentage of each chemical that is in the container.
-Chemical symbols or abbreviations are NOT acceptable.
+- Place the full name, and the amount or percentage of each chemical that is in the container under chemical description.
+Chemical symbols or abbreviations are NOT acceptable

 Waste materials should always be stored in a cool, dry location separated by hazard class.
 Waste storage areas should be locked when not manned.